MorrisStatLab/FunctionalQuantileRegression/README.md

 ## Example
 Below is an example to run Bayesian FQR on one simulation dataset.

-% Load in the dataset, note that the input data must be a structure array that at least includes the _N_ by _T_ data matrix _Y_, the _N_ by _p_ design matrix _X_, the sample size _N_, the grid size _T_, the number of regressors _p_, and a structure array wavespecs that include the DWT and iDWT information.
+% Load in the dataset, note that the input data must be a structure array that at least includes the _N_ by _T_ data matrix _Y_, the _N_ by _p_ design matrix _X_, the sample size _N_, the grid size _T_, the number of regressors _p_, and a structure array _wavespecs_ that includes the DWT and iDWT information.
+Please make sure your input data have the same structure.
 load('simulations1/data/model1.mat');

 % Add the path of the functions needed to run Bayesian FQR